jmonlong/manu-vggafannot/manuscript.md

 The modified version of the Sequence Tube Map used to make Figure {@fig:tubemap} is available in the `quay.io/jmonlong/sequencetubemap:vggafannot` Docker container.

 The analysis presented in this manuscript is documented in the repository at [https://github.com/jmonlong/manu-vggafannot](https://github.com/jmonlong/manu-vggafannot)[@repo].
-It contains scripts used to prepare the annotation files, commands and automated pipelines used to annotate them in the pangenome, and helper scripts to summarize the output files.
+It contains scripts to prepare the annotation files, commands and automated pipelines to annotate them in the pangenome, and helper scripts to summarize the output files.

-The annotations of the HPRC v1.1 pangenome were deposited on Zenodo at `https://doi.org/10.5281/zenodo.13904205`[@doi:10.5281/zenodo.13904205].
+Annotation files produced for this work were deposited on Zenodo at `https://doi.org/10.5281/zenodo.13904205`[@doi:10.5281/zenodo.13904205].
-This includes gene annotations, repeats from RepeatMasker, simple repeats and segmental duplications.
-A coverage track for the seven ENCODE ATAC-seq samples is also available in this repository.
+This includes haplotype annotations of the HPRC v1.1 pangenome (gene annotations, repeats from RepeatMasker, simple repeats), coverage tracks for the seven ENCODE ATAC-seq samples, eQTLs from GTEx and the GWAS Catalog.

 ## Acknowledgments

 Integration of GAF in SequenceTubeMap was supported by the National Cancer Institute of the National Institutes of Health under Award Number U01CA253405.
-We would like the thank the ENCODE consortium and the laboratory of Michael Snyder for making the ATAC-seq datasets available.
+We would like to thank the ENCODE consortium and the laboratory of Michael Snyder for making the ATAC-seq datasets available.

 ## Author contribution statement

 AMN, GH, JM, TTY, and EG contributed code to the vg toolkit (*annotate*, *pack*, *call* subcommands) with support from BP.
-AMN integrated new code to HTSlib.
+AMN integrated new code into HTSlib.
 AMN and DC implemented new features in the Sequence Tube Map with support from GN.
 SD selected and analyzed the ATAC-seq datasets from ENCODE.
 JM conceived the study, analyzed data, and drafted the manuscript.
-All authors contributed in reviewing the text and content of the manuscript.
+All authors contributed to reviewing the text and content of the manuscript.

 ## References {.page_break_before}